Skip to content

 Value

-Singular functions (capture_condition, capture_expectation etc) return a condition object. capture_messages() and capture_warnings
+Singular functions (capture_condition, capture_expectation etc) return a condition object. capture_messages() and capture_warnings return a character vector of message text.

 Examples